All Episodes

 Does that make sense?

-I think thank you for for for for what you're sharing.
+I thank you for what you're sharing.

-Every other candidate would be on a teleprompter he chooses not to be I would advise him if I was there I if he asked my advice I'd say stick with the teleprompter.
+I would advise him, if I was there, if he asked my advice, I'd say, stick with the teleprompter.

-Stick to the message don't go off script.
+Stick to the message.

-That's what I would say to him but you know what?
+That's what I would say to him.

-That makes too I appreciate your time.
+I appreciate your time.

 This is now real.

-You don't get a do over in 90 days if it doesn't go out the way you want.
+You don't get a do-over in 90 days if it doesn't go out the way you want.

 We have three debates, one vice presidential debate we've got to get through.

-I know Trump has a series of of speeches that he's giving on very specific topics like he did on the economy.
+I know Trump has a series of speeches that he's giving on very specific topics like he did on the economy.

-Oh he's going to talk more about ISIS and foreign policy and national security and protecting the homeland and and immigration and Syrian refugees all that's coming and I hope at the end of the day though that it comes down to a choice.
+Now, he's going to talk more about ISIS and foreign policy and national security and protecting the homeland and immigration and Syrian refugees.

-I hope at the end of the day that people recognize what a liar Hillary is how she has sold out her office the way that I mentioned earlier today.
+I hope at the end of the day that people recognize what a liar Hillary is, how she has sold out her office the way that I mentioned earlier today.

 And these emails now shed light on.

-I mean it's you know for example when it came out today that new emails released proved that the State Department was colluding with the Clinton Foundation during her tenure and they're selling access she basically put a for sale sign right out in front of her State Department.
+I mean, it's, you know, for example, when it came out today that new emails released proved that the State Department was colluding with the Clinton Foundation during her tenure and they're selling access, she basically put a for sale sign right out in front of her State Department.

-I don't know I don't know what else you do.
+I don't know what else you do.

-I know if I did this I'd be in jail.
+I know if I did this, I'd be in jail.

-She seems to get away from all of this get away with all of this.
+She seems to get away from all of this, get away with all of this.

-All right Julian Assange suggesting that this DNC staffer that mysteriously died in a series of others he's he's now suggesting in fact that this is interesting to me that maybe he was one of the WikiLeaks leakers and then the guy died and there's no explanation and it wasn't a robbery.
+All right, Julian Assange suggesting that this DNC staffer that mysteriously died in a series of others, he's now suggesting, in fact, that this is interesting to me, that maybe he was one of the WikiLeaks leakers.

-A whistleblowers go to significant efforts to get us material and often very significant risks.
+Whistleblowers go to significant efforts to get us material and often very significant risks.

-As a 27 year old that works for the DNC who shot in the back murdered just two weeks ago for unknown reasons as he was walking down the street in Washington.
+There's a 27-year-old that works for the DNC who was shot in the back, murdered just two weeks ago for unknown reasons as he was walking down the street in Washington.

 What are you suggesting?

-I'm suggesting that our sources uh take risks and they uh they become concerned uh to see things occurring uh like that.
+I'm suggesting that our sources take risks and they become concerned to see things occurring like that.

 But was he one of your sources then?

-I mean we don't comment on who our sources make the suggestion about a young guy being shot in the streets of Washington.
+Why do you make the suggestion about a young guy being shot in the streets of Washington?

-Because uh we have to understand uh how high the stakes are uh in the United States and that our sources are you know our sources face serious risks uh that's why they come to us so we can protect uh their anonymity uh that's quite something to suggest a murder.
+Because we have to understand how high the stakes are in the United States and that our sources are, you know, our sources face serious risks.

 That's basically what you're doing.

-Well, that others have have suggested that.
+Well, others have suggested that.

-I think it is uh a concerning situation.
+I think it is a concerning situation.

-Uh there's not a conclusion yet.
+There's not a conclusion yet.

-We wouldn't be willing to uh say conclusion, but we are concerned about it.
+We wouldn't be willing to state a conclusion, but we are concerned about it.

-More importantly, um various weekly sources are concerned when that kind of thing happens.
+And more importantly, a variety of WikiLeaks sources are concerned when that kind of thing happens.

-If it was a robbery it failed.
+If it was a robbery, it failed because he still had his watch.

 All right, news roundup and information overload hour on the Sean Hannity show.

-So it's been for most of the day the lead on the Drudge Report.
+So it's been, for most of the day, the lead on the Drudge Report.

 It wasn't the Russians.